Bridge design: Railing

 Bridge railings serve as fall protection for pedestrians and cyclists.
-Today, railings are mostly made of steel or aluminum and require a minimum height of 1.0 m at crash heights of less than 12 m.
+Today, railings are mostly made of steel or aluminium and require a minimum height of 1.0 m at crash heights of less than 12 m.
 For larger crash heights, the minimum height is 1.1 m.
 Along cycle paths, a railing height of at least 1.3 m is provided in Germany cycling facilities and the Additional Technical Contract Conditions and Guidelines for Civil Engineering (ZTV-ING).
 In the case of existing structures, there is no need for action at railing heights of 1.2 m.
 In the case of road bridges with a length of more than 20 m, a wire rope is inserted into the then two-part handrail for stabilization.

 Guardrails

 Guardrails or spacer guardrails serve as a fall protection for motor vehicles or to secure the oncoming roadway against a breakout of vehicles.
-These are made of steel, in Austria partly made of aluminum.
-However, the use of aluminum is not unproblematic, because it is brittle over time and this often leads to serious and serious bodily injuries in accidents.
-Therefore, no new guardrails made of aluminum are installed in Austria and existing guardrails are replaced.
+These are made of steel, in Austria partly made of aluminium.
+However, the use of aluminium is not unproblematic, because it is brittle over time and this often leads to serious and serious bodily injuries in accidents.
+Therefore, no new guardrails made of aluminium are installed in Austria and existing guardrails are replaced.
 As an alternative to the distance protection barriers, concrete protective walls for road boundary are also provided in Germany on motorway bridges.